PopupViewModel

 location Point

-Geometry used to position the popup.
-This is automatically set when viewing the popup by selecting a feature.
-If using the Popup to display content not related to features in the map, such as the results from a task, then you must set this property before making the popup visible to the user.
+Geometry used to show the location of the feature.
+This is automatically set when selecting a feature.
+If displaying content not related to features in the map, such as the results from a task, then you must set this property before making the widget visible to the user.

 Examples